You’re about to get a divorce or legal separation and wonder about alimony in Nevada, or spousal support.

-Now that you are getting a divorce, you wonder if you’ll have to pay spousal support or alimony.
-And for the sake of clarification, know that spousal support is what is paid before the divorce is granted (usually ordered as part of a legal separation settlement), and alimony is what is paid after the divorce.
+Now that you are getting a divorce or legal separation, you wonder if you’ll have to pay or alimony spousal support.
+For the sake of clarification, know that spousal support is what is paid as part of a legal separation, and alimony is what is paid as a result of a divorce.

-In Nevada, the statutes list only things a judge will take under consideration when deciding whether or not to grant spousal support or alimony.
-There is no actual, “set in stone” table to follow based on income like we find for child support.
+Nevada Statutes list only things a judge will take under consideration when deciding whether or not to grant spousal support or alimony in Nevada.
+There is no actual, “set in stone” table to follow based on income like we have for child support.